LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/README.md

 ![image](https://github.com/LelethuDyokomba/EEE3088F-Group31-Micro-mouse-project/assets/163681208/67a9b0d7-7ad5-41ad-923a-0d06a8d30134)

 ## Resources
-- By going through this README, you should have a clear understanding of the project and its purpose
+- By going through this README, you should have a clear understanding of the project and its purpose.
+All other resources are provided within the project repositories.
+The additional resources range from

 ## Conclusion
 This README A detailed description of the project and its purpose.